Cleancodefactory/CoreKraft/Documentation/ActionQuery/DefaultLibraries.md

 ﻿# Standard libraries for ActionQuery in CoreKraft

-There are two libraries currently loaded when ActionQuery host is created without the option to exclude them.
+There are 3 libraries currently loaded when ActionQuery host is created (can be suppressed if necessary).

 ```C#
 var host = new ActionQueryHost<IDataLoaderReadContext>(IDataLoaderReadContext context,bool withoutlibs);